SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 Now run the command `exit` to exit out of the ssh session.
 Once back in your local machine command prompt, run `vagrant suspend` to suspend the VM.

+#####8.
+Set up an account for yourself at Heroku.com

+As part of this workshop, we'll demo how to deploy an application to Heroku (Heroku is a free app-hosting platform).

+Please create yourself a free account on [Heroku](https://www.heroku.com/) and activate it.

 ####Common issues

 - RuntimeError: Couldn't determine Berks version<br>